 - Statistics data—When the site is running, various service statistics are recorded.
 If you want to keep statistics information logged by the site, manually back up the statistics directory (for example, <ArcGIS Serverinstallation directory>/arcgisserver/directories/arcgissystem/statistics).
 When you restore the site, move or copy the information back to the original statistics directory.

 - ArcGIS Web Adaptor configurations—If your site includes one or more ArcGIS Web Adaptors, you'll need to reconfigure them with your site after performing the restore.
-For full instructions, see the configuration topics for IIS, Java (Windows), and Java (Linux).
+For full instructions, see the configuration topic for Java (Linux).

 Making a backup of your site